 - Remote Desktop Protocol (Never expose directly to the Internet)

 - IPSec VPN

-Limit and review authorization scope
+Limit and review who has access

 - Review authorizations for remote access regularly to assure that no unwanted personnel can access.